 - National Hydrography Dataset (NHD): medium resolution version 2.0

-Monitoring objectives were identified by adding quantitative benchmarks associated with the terrestrial and aquatic indicators that are related to each management goal (i.e. Terrestrial and Aquatic Indicator Tables).
+Monitoring objectives were identified by adding quantitative benchmarks associated with the terrestrial and lotic indicators that are related to each management goal (i.e. Terrestrial and Lotic Indicator Tables).
 These benchmarks communicate the indicator values that must be achieved across a specific percentage of the landscape/resource to show that conditions are acceptable (meeting objectives) vs. unacceptable (not meeting objectives).
 For example, the first monitoring objective in table shows that soil aggregate stability should be greater than 4 across 70% of the landscape in order for the management goal to be achieved.
 Unacceptable conditions could trigger a change in management.
+Indicators were chosen for each Land Health Standard using Appendix 1 in Tech note 453.
 Benchmark values were gleaned from policy, research, and professional judgment.

-Step 3: Select criteria for stratifying the study area (if necessary)
+Step 3: Select criteria for stratifying the study area (as appropriate)

-Step 4a: Select and document supplemental monitoring methods (if required)
+Step 4a: Review and document supplemental monitoring methods (if required)

-Terrestrial – The core terrestrial indicators are sufficient for evaluating most of the terrestrial management goals and monitoring objectives, as discussed in Steps 1 and 2.
-However, several supplemental indicators were identified that are not addressed by the core methods: sagebrush shape, distance to nearest sagebrush patch and distance to nearest juniper/tall structure.
+Terrestrial – Supplemental methods –Terrestrial monitoring indicators and methods can be found in BLM Tech Note 440 and the Monitoring Manual for Grassland, Shrubland and Savanna Ecosystems (MacKinnon et al. 2011; Herrick et al. 2015).
+The core terrestrial indicators are sufficient for evaluating most of the terrestrial management and monitoring objectives, as discussed in Steps 1 and 2.
+However, several supplemental indicators were identified that were not addressed by the core indicators: sagebrush shape, distance to nearest sagebrush patch and distance to nearest juniper/tall structure.
 These supplemental indicators inform sage grouse habitat questions as part of the Sage Grouse Habitat Assessment Framework (Stiver et al. 2015).
-Distances to nearest sagebrush patch and distance to nearest juniper/tall structure can be measured using GIS with zero to minimal additional field time, especially with the help of good notes taken by the field crew (Stiver et al. 2015).
+Distances to nearest sagebrush patch and distance to nearest juniper/tall structure can be measured using GIS with minimal additional field time, especially with the help of good notes taken by the field crew (Stiver et al. 2015).
 The Field Office GIS staff will capture this information in an Excel spreadsheet following the field season.
 A standard method for describing sagebrush shape, consistent with the HAF is available in the National Resource Inventory (NRI) protocol (National Resources Inventory 2016).
-This information will be recorded every time a sagebrush plant is hit while doing Line Point Intercept, and electronically captured using DIMA.
+This information will be recorded every time a sagebrush plant is hit while doing Line Point Intercept, and electronically captured using Survey123.
 Supplemental training for field crews and field office staff will be made available to ensure that these methods are implemented successfully.

 Terrestrial – Sample sizes were determined for each stratum based on field crew capacity and the final proportion of acres represented by each stratum (Sample Design Table).

-Sample points per BpS unit will be proportional to BpS area on the landscape except where monitoring objectives suggest alteration (Figure 3; Sample Design Table; see Steps 4 and 5).
 Within the broader District, a decision was made to intensify monitoring within sagebrush-dominated strata (mountain big sagebrush and Wyoming big sagebrush) to address sage grouse habitat management objectives.
-Sampling intensity was reduced in the Shadscale-Winterfat strata.
+Sampling intensity was reduced in non-sage-grouse habitat areas.

 There were no river km on BLM managed lands in the West Desert District, therefore we will only monitor small and large streams.
 Proportional allocation of points to small and large streams would have resulted in fewer than 10 points on large streams which seemed like an insufficient sample size, so we increased the point allocations in the large stream category to obtain a larger sample size and decreased the number of points allocated to small streams to keep the total number of sample points to the desired number of 50 points for the district.

-Aquatic – In our area, one aquatic field crew can collect data at approximately 25-30 reaches in a year.
+In our area, one lotic field crew can collect data at approximately 25-30 reaches in a year.
 Thus to accomplish the desired sample size of 50 points, we plan to hire one, 2-person crew for the next two years.

 The objectives for trend monitoring will be determined after baseline conditions are established.
 Specifically, follow up monitoring will be focused on any indicators that raise red flags.
 The temporal scale that we will use to implement subsequent monitoring will depend on which indicators need to be monitored and the temporal scale that we expect them to change in response to natural environmental variability and/or management actions.
 For example, recommendations might be to assess water quality indicators on a monthly basis if exceedances are observed.
 In contrast, bank stability would be assessed on an annual or semi-annual time-scale.